 ENG 330.
-Topics in American Literature I. 4 Hours.
+Topics in American Literature I. 3 Hours.

 Study of topics and themes regarding American literatures and cultures.
 Course Information: Topics vary.
+Prerequisites: C in ENG 102 or equivalent.

 ENG 331.
 ECCE: Asian American Women.
 4 Hours.

 This course explores the complex nature of Asian-American literature to discover its diverse themes, foci, narrative strategies, and approaches to culture and history, with a particular focus on women.
 Course Information: Same as WGS 331.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the areas of Global Awareness.